MartinKraychev/IMDB-project-rest/README.md

-# Movie Catalogue REST API with Django as Backend and JS, HTML and CSS as Frontend.
+# Movie Catalogue REST API with Django.
-## Page lib is used for routing and Lit-Html for templating.
+## It works together with the following frontend: https://github.com/MartinKraychev/movies-frontend

-## To test locally: Use VS Code to run both services
+## To test locally:

-### For the Backend
   - Create venv
   - Install dependencies from requirements.txt
   - py manage.py runserver to start the API

-### For the Frontend:
-  - npm i to install dependencies.
-  - npm start to start the server.

 ### It contains Exdended User, Movie, Genre, Actor and Rating models.
 All models are implemented with soft delete.